G-computation and doubly robust standardisation for continuous-time data: a comparison with inverse probability weighting: Simulation study

 \subsection{Performance criteria}

-We computed the theoretical values of the $AHR$ and $\Delta(\tau)$ by averaging the estimations obtained, respectively, from univariate Cox PH models ($A$ as the only explanatory covariate) and by equation (\ref{eq_rmst}) where the survival functions were estimated by the Kaplan-Meier estimator, fitted from datasets simulated as above, except $A$ was simulated independently of $L$ \cite{gayat_propensity_2012}.
-We reported the following criteria: (i) the percentage of datasets without convergence ; (ii) the mean absolute bias $MAB=E(\hat \theta)-\theta$, where $\theta$ is the estimand of interest; (iii) the mean square error $MSE = E[(\hat\theta - \theta)^2]$; (iv) the variance estimation bias $VEB = 100 \times (E[\widehat{SD}(\hat\theta)]/SD(\hat\theta) - 1)$, where $\widehat{SD}(\bullet)$ is the asymptotic standard deviation and $SD(\bullet)$ is the empirical standard deviation; (v) the empirical coverage rate of the nominal 95\% confidence interval (CI), defined as the percentage of 95\% CIs including $\theta$; (vi) the type I error, defined as the percentage of times the null hypothesis is rejected when the null hypothesis is true; and (vii) the statistical power, defined as the percentage of times the null hypothesis is rejected when the alternative hypothesis is true.
-We computed the Monte Carlo standard errors for each performance measure \cite{Morris_simulation}.
+To compute the difference in $\Delta (\tau)$, we defined $\tau$ in each dataset as the time at which at least 10\% of the individuals in each group (exposed or unexposed) were still at risk.
+We computed the theoretical values of the $AHR$ and $\Delta(\tau)$ by averaging the estimations obtained, respectively, from univariate Cox PH models ($A$ as the only explanatory covariate) and by equation (\ref{eq_rmst}) where the survival functions were estimated by the Kaplan-Meier estimator, fitted from datasets simulated as above, except $A$ was simulated independently of $L$.\cite{Chatton_2020} We reported the following criteria: (i) the percentage of datasets without convergence ; (ii) the bias either as $\mathrm{E}(\hat \theta)-\theta$ or $100 \times \mathrm{E}(\hat \theta / \theta - 1)$, where $\theta$ is the estimand of interest; (iii) the mean square error $MSE = \mathrm{E}[(\hat\theta - \theta)^2]$; (iv) the variance estimation bias $VEB = 100 \times (SD(\hat\theta)/\mathrm{E}[\widehat{SD}(\hat\theta)] - 1)$, where $\mathrm{E}(\widehat{SD}(\bullet))$ is the asymptotic standard deviation and $SD(\bullet)$ is the empirical standard deviation; (v) the empirical coverage rate of the nominal 95\% confidence interval (CI), defined as the percentage of 95\% CIs including $\theta$; (vi) the type I error, defined as the percentage of times the null hypothesis is rejected when the null hypothesis is true; and (vii) the statistical power, defined as the percentage of times the null hypothesis is rejected when the alternative hypothesis is true.
+We obtained the variances by bootstrap (1000 iterations), as recently recommended by Austin.\cite{Austin_boot} We computed the Monte Carlo standard errors for each performance measure.\cite{Morris_simulation}